Köppen climate classification

 This work used a global temperature and precipitation observation dataset to reveal variations and changes of climate over the period 1901–2010, demonstrating the power of the Köppen classification in describing not only climate change, but also climate variability on various temporal scales.
 It is concluded that the most significant change over 1901–2010 is a distinct areal increase of the dry climate (B) accompanied by a significant areal decrease of the polar climate (E) since the 1980s.
 The areas of spatially stable climate regions for interannual and interdecadal variations are also identified, which have practical and theoretical implications.

 The data are freely available for scientific and educational purposes.
-If you plan to use the data, feel free to send a message to hans.chen@chalmers.se and tell me about your work.
+If you plan to use the data, please contact us and let us know.

-The plots below show world maps of the Köppen climate classification and time series of the area change for different types (click on the thumbnails to enlarge).
-Individual images can be saved by right clicking on the thumbnails and choosing "Save Link As", or you can download all images in one zip file.
+The plots below show world maps of the Köppen climate classification and time series of the area changes for different climate types.
+Click on the thumbnails to expand.
+Individual images can be saved by expanding them and then right click → select “Save Link As”.
+You can also download all images in a zip file under Downloads.

-These maps show the Köppen classification for the long-term average climate (1901–2010).
-The data source is a global observational dataset by Kenji Matsuura and Cort J. Willmott, which combines data from several sources (including GHCN2) interpolated onto a 0.5° longitude × 0.5° latitude grid.
+These maps show the Köppen climate classification for the long-term average climate (1901–2010).
+The classification is based on a global observation-based dataset by Kenji Matsuura and Cort J. Willmott, which combines data from several sources including GHCN2 interpolated onto a 0.5° longitude × 0.5° latitude grid.

 Stable and unstable regions

-In the maps below, the Köppen classification was applied on temperature and precipitation averaged over shorter time scales, from interannual to decadal and 30 year.
-The 30 year averages were calculated with an overlap of 20 years between each sub-period, while the interannual and decadal averages did not have overlapping years.
-Black regions indicate areas where the major Köppen type has changed at least once during 1901–2010 for a given time scale.
+In the maps below, the Köppen classification was applied on temperature and precipitation averaged over shorter time scales, from interannual to decadal to 30 years.
+The 30-year averages were calculated with an overlap of 20 years between each sub-period, while the interannual and decadal averages did not have overlapping years.
+Black regions indicate areas where the major Köppen climate type changed at least once during 1901–2010 for a given time scale.
 Thus, the black regions are likely to be sensitive to climate variations, while the colored regions identify spatially stable regions.

-A time series for the global area of each Köppen type was obtained using the 30 year classifications.
+Time series for the global areas of all Köppen types were obtained using the 30-year climate classifications.
 For each time series, the area anomalies were normalized by the mean area for the whole period to yield the relative area change.

 Major types